-The Maximum Contract Amount of this Agreement shall not exceed \$2,998,749 for FY 18-19 and \$3,046,312 for FY 19-20 for a total contract amount not to exceed \$6,045,061 and shall consist of County, State, and/or Federal funds as shown in Exhibit B-1-MH and subject to the provisions in Section I (Payment for Services).
+The Maximum Contract Amount of this Agreement shall not exceed \$3,046,311 for FY 20 - 21 in Mental Health Funding and shall consist of County, State, and/or Federal funds as shown in Exhibit B-1-MH and subject to the provisions in Section I (Payment for Services).
 Notwithstanding any other provision of this Agreement, in no event shall County pay Contractor more than this Maximum Contract Amount for Contractor's performance hereunder without a properly executed amendment.

-III.OPERATING BUDGET AND PROVISIONAL RATE
+III.
+OPERATING BUDGET AND PROVISIONAL RATE

-- A. Operating Budget.
-Prior to the Effective Date of this Agreement, Contractor shall provide County with an Operating Budget on a format acceptable to, or provided by County, based on costs of net of revenues as described in this Exhibit B-MH, Section IV (Accounting for Revenues).
+A. Operating Budget.
+Prior to the Effective Date of this Agreement, Contractor shall provide County with an Operating Budget on a format acceptable to, or provided by County, based on costs of net of revenues as described in this Exhibit B MH, Section IV (Accounting for Revenues).
 The approved Operating Budget shall be attached to this Agreement as Exhibit B-2.
 County may disallow any expenses in excess of the adopted operating budget.
-Indirect costs are limited to 15% of direct costs for each program and must be allocated in accordance with a cost allocation plan that adheres with OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards. - B. Provisional Rate.
+Contractor shall request, in advance, approval from County for any budgetary changes.
+Indirect costs are limited to 15% of direct costs for each program and must be allocated in accordance with a cost allocation plan that adheres with OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

+B. Provisional Rate.
 County agrees to reimburse Contractor at a Provisional Rate (the "Provisional Rate") during the term of this Agreement.
 For recurring contracts, the Provisional Rate shall be established by using the historical data from prior fiscal periods.
-The County Maximum Allowable rate will be the Provisional Rate for all new contracts.
+The Provisional rate for all new contracts will be based on actual cost or the County Maximum Allowable Rate.
 Quarterly, or at any time during the term of this Agreement, Behavioral Wellness Director or designee shall have the option to adjust the Provisional Rate to a rate based on allowable costs less all applicable revenues and the volume of services provided in prior quarters.